No one can deny the fact that Twitter is a great marketing tool.

-Sending direct messages to new followers or to old ones to introduce your blog or your new services is not considered spam as long as you do it properly and send only useful links.
-Moreover, Twitter have removed the limit of 140 characters from Direct messages, and now you there is no character limit on DM.
+Sending a direct message (DM) to followers to introduce your blog or your new services is not considered spam as long as you do it properly and send only useful links.

-Therefore, I want to share with you a few useful twitter tools for sending automatic direct messages and for sending direct messages in bulk.
+I want to share with you a couple useful Twitter tools for sending automatic direct messages and for sending direct messages in bulk.

-Socialoopmh is a tool that will help you to increase your productivity by sending auto direct messages.
-In addition to sending auto direct messages Socialoomph also allows you to schedule Tweets, track keywords, follow those who are following you, get new followers, use buzz and much more.
+In addition, SocialOomph also allows you to schedule Tweets, track keywords, follow those who are following you, get new followers, use buzz, and much more.